Skip to main content

 Questions, Answered Straight

-How much does a crewed yacht charter in Greece cost in 2026?
+How much does a crewed yacht charter in Greece cost?

 What is included in the base charter rate?

 The yacht and her full professional crew.
-Running costs of your week (fuel, provisioning, berthing fees) are paid from the APA, the Advance Provisioning Allowance, typically 25 to 40% of the base rate, settled transparently at the end of the charter.
+Running costs of your week (fuel, provisioning, berthing fees) are paid from the APA, the Advance Provisioning Allowance, 20 to 40% of the base rate depending on the yacht, settled transparently at the end of the charter.
 VAT is charged on top of the base rate.

 What VAT applies to a crewed charter in Greece in 2026?